 Appropriating methods traditionally identified with ‘feminine’ pursuits – embroidery and needlework – New York-based artist Jessica Rankin’s work often takes the form of organdy ’embroidered paintings’.
 Having learned to sew as a child in Australia, Rankin returned to embroidery after graduating from art school in the USA.
 In its nature methodical and repetitive, needlework has the capacity to let the mind wander.
 Drawing on this, and combining text and images, her embroideries resemble mental maps (or ‘brainscapes’ as she often refers to them), working through recollections, impressions of places and immediate experiences.

-Echoing the importance of language in her practice, Rankin has also invited the critically acclaimed writers and poets Amy Key, Sarah Howe and Brenda Shaughnessy to explore and connect with her work.
-Their poems form part of the exhibition.
+Echoing the importance of language in her practice, Rankin also invited the critically acclaimed writers and poets Amy Key, Sarah Howe and Brenda Shaughnessy to explore and connect with her work.
+Their poems formed part of the exhibition.

 Jessica Rankin, She Oaks, First Poem, 2017.
 Courtesy the artist and White Cube

-Stone/Folding is presented in association with White Cube.
-It has been generously supported with funding from Arts Council England and the Friends of Rochdale Art Gallery.
+Stone/Folding was presented in association with White Cube.
+It was generously supported with funding from Arts Council England and the Friends of Rochdale Art Gallery.